mattrips/scratchPad/Protocol Conformance.md

 ## 1.3 Unconditionally Accessible Implementations
 A type's possible implementation of a protocol requirement is available to serve as the protocol witness for the requirement only if the implementation is an *unconditionally accessible* member of the type in the scope in which the protocol conformance is declared.
 Given a declaration that a type `t` conforms to a protocol `p` and an implementation of a protocol requirement `m` of `p`, the implementation is *unconditionally accessible* if and only if (i) `t` satisfies the conditions of the generic where clause, if any, to which the declaration of the implementation is subject, and (ii) per the rules of access control, the implementation is visible in the scope in which the `t: p` is declared.

 With respect to generic types, clause (i) of this rule is not fully implemented.
 A generic type with its generic arguments all specified as concrete types may be referred to as a *concretization* of the generic type.
-A concretization is a type separate and apart from its generic type of origin, and, in theory, could participate inden in the .
-Swift's existing implementation of protocols does not include the ability to declare a concretization as conforming to a protocol.
+A concretization is a type separate and apart from its generic type of origin.
+However, Swift's existing implementation of protocols does not include the ability to declare a concretization as conforming to a protocol.
 Instead, a concretization uses the protocol conformances of its generic type, without specialization for implementations available via the concretization.
 Thus, although a concretization may satisfy the conditions of a generic where clause that would make an implementation unconditionally accessible, the implementation subject to such where clause nevertheless is unavailable to serve as a protocol witness for the shared conformance.
   * Although specialized implementations available to a concretization are not available to serve as protocol witnesses and cannot be accessed via the interface of a protocol, they remain members of the concretization.
 Accordingly, as members, they may be accessed directly on the concretization.